 This small songbird has a pale gray back, faintly striped throat, a long tail, and a long, thin bill.
-They often stand on top of a bock and bounces (as if doing deep knee-bends) while giving a ringing call.
+They often stand on top of rock and bounce (as if doing deep knee-bends) while giving a ringing call.
 Their call is a ringing buss pdzeeee which can be heard from a great distance.
 Their song is series of buzzy, trilled, ringing phrases which are repeated three to six times in regular rhythm.

 This slender, long-tailed flycatcher appears to have a large head for a bird of its size.
 They are a pale brownish color on their back with a cinnamon belly, a blackish tail and a gray breast.
 Their call is a low, plaintive, whistled pdeer or tueee.
 Their song is a series of relatively low, whistled phrases pidiweew and pidireep.

-They are large dark birds with long, broad winds.
-They are dark colored with pales flight feathers giving them a two-toned appearance.
-They have a featherless red head and pale bill.
+Turkey Vultures are large dark birds with long, broad wings.
+These wings have pale flight feathers giving them a two-toned appearance.
+Their head is red and featherless with a pale bill.
 While flying, they teeter.
 They make soft hissing and clucking noises which are seldom heard.

-Verdins are a small bird that is a dull gray with a yellow face and chesnut shoulder.
+Verdins are a small dull gray bird with a yellow face and chestnut shoulders.
 Their call is a clear tschep and rapid chip notes.
 Their song is a three-note whistle, tee tyew too, with the second note higher.